Common symptoms when you can't view a PDF on the web are:

 Be careful when selecting the options.
-You need to clear only the browser cache.
-If you clear all temporary internet files, you could delete the cookies that contain login information and preferences.
+Clear only the browser cache.
+If you clear all temporary Internet files, you could delete the cookies that contain login information and preferences.
 As seen in this example below, most browsers let you choose the type of content you want to delete.

 FireFox Clear All History dialog box lets you delete only the browser cache.